cloud4rpi/docs/docs/faq.md

 Frequently Asked Questions and common issues that that you may face when working with [Cloud4RPi](https://cloud4rpi.io):

-# Failure on package installing using pip
+# Failure when installing Cloud4RPi using pip

 On some platforms, you can get the following error when running the `sudo pip install cloud4rpi` command: